-The investment properties were subject to a full independent valuation in November 2021 and desktop valuations were also completed for all properties for the year ended 30 June 2022, by IPN Valuers Albury Wodonga Pty Ltd, accredited independent valuers.
+The investment properties were subject to desktop valuations for all properties (31 March 2023) for the year ended 30 June 2023 and subject to full independent valuation in November 2021 and desktop valuation in June 2022 by IPN Valuers Albury Wodonga Pty Ltd, accredited independent valuers.
 The valuers do not believe there has been a material movement in fair value since the 30 June 2022 valuation date.